chinmayhegde/fodl/_posts/2022-01-17-representation02.md

   where $x_j$ is the $j$-th coordinate of $x$.
 There is one such $h$ for every rectangle, and the output edge from this neuron is assigned a constant value approximating $g$ within that rectangle.
 This completes the proof.
 {:.proof}

+**Remark**{:.label #MultivariateRem1}
+Would the answer change if we used ReLU activations?
+(Hint: no, up to constants; prove this.)
+{:.remark}

+Before proceeding, let's just reflect on the bound (and the nature of the network) that we constructed in the proof.
+Each neuron in the first layer looks at the right "interval" independently each input coordinate; there are $d$ such coordinates, and therefore $O(\frac{dL}{\varepsilon})$ intervals.
+The second layer is where the real complexity lies: each neuron picks exactly the right set of intervals to define a unique hyper-rectangle.
+There are $O(\frac{1}{\varepsilon^d})$ such rectangles.
+Therefore, the last layer becomes very, very wide with increasing $d$.

+So the next natural question is: can we do better?
+Curiously, the answer is a qualified *yes*, but first we need to gather a few more tools.

 ## Universal approximation theorems
 {:.label}